Peirce College & Congreso Are Corporate Partners

 Corporate Partnership Tuition Discount

-To receive your Peirce College corporate discount, simply complete our Corporate Partnership Employee Verification Form.
-For a complete list of benefits that Peirce offers through our corporate partnership with Congreso, click here.
+To receive your Peirce College corporate discount, simply complete a Peirce College application and select your employer when asked how you heard about Peirce.
+A Peirce admissions representative will then be in touch to guide you through the next steps.
+To see a full list of benefits Peirce offers through our corporate partnership with Congreso, click here.

 For 40 years, Congreso has worked tirelessly to improve the lives of Latinos.
 The Philadelphia non-profit is a leading provider of high-quality programs that serve this community through a client-centered, data-driven approach to offerings that truly make a difference that can be seen in Congreso's nationally renowned emphasis on outcomes measurement.